samuel-x/unimelb-notes/COMP30024/examrev.md

 		- **Keep going** until **the queue is empty** (i.e. the **graph is consistent** and **there are no conflicts**)
 	- *Time Complexity:* _**O(n<sup>2</sup>d<sup>3</sup>)**_
 		- Can be reduced to _**O(n<sup>2</sup>d<sup>2</sup>)**_ with a good heuristic/ordering
+	- This *checks for conflicts*
+	- You should *do this before backtracking search*

 ###### e.g., in what order are variables or values chosen using minimum remaining values, degree heuristic, least constraining value
 - **Variable Ordering**